minispooner/red-team-ops-resources/RedTeaming.md

 - "researching and understanding industry incidents and threat landscape trends in order to stay on top of the latest attack techniques and tools used by adversaries is a critical part of any Red Team’s approach" (Microsoft_Enterprise_Cloud_Red_Teaming.pdf)

+## Code of Conduct
+1. Do not intentionally cause customer Service Level Agreement (SLA) impact or downtime.
+2. Do not intentionally access or modify customer data.
+3. Do not intentionally perform destructive actions.
+4. Do not weaken in-place security protections.
+5. Safeguard vulnerability and other critical information within the Red Team and only share those with a need-to-know.
+(Microsoft_Enterprise_Cloud_Red_Teaming.pdf)